pratik-m/OracleERPIntegrationServiceWrapper/README.md

 - get_ess_job_status: Obtains the request status of the submitted scheduled job
 - load_and_import_data: Uploads a file to the Oracle UCM server based on the document specified and submits the scheduled job to import and process the uploaded file.
 - download_ess_job_execution_details: Downloads the output of Enterprise Scheduling Service job and logs

+# TODO
+- extend the API wrapper for other common Oracle Cloud SaaS webservices such as uploading files for HDL, lookup loads, BI publisher etc.